 Life cycle thinking coupled with systems theory provides the framing to understand a resources impact, both directly and indirectly.
 This is important for everyone from organisations, to industry to entire countries if we want to achieve resource sustainability.

 Chair Professor in Operations Management, Founders and Directors of the Logistics and Supply Chain Management (LSCM) Research Centre at the Management School & the Faculty’s Centre for Energy, Environment and Sustainability (CEES), at The University of Sheffield

 That’s where Lenny’s work comes in.
 For the past eight years, Lenny has been developing a software tool, in partnership with Microsoft, that industry experts can use to look at their own supply chains and see how it can be made more efficient.
 It’s a Supply Chain Environmental Analysis Tool, otherwise known as SCEnAT.
 This cloud based software consists of life cycle assessment software and supply chain mapping which can be customised.
 “For the loaf of bread SCEnAT can identify the point in the process where the most carbon is produced so we know what’s most important to change,” says Lenny.

 Countries all over the world are benefitting from SCEnAT, including China.
-China’s policy makers have applied the principles of the tool and life cycle thinking to several key policies to create an energy efficient system.
+China’s policy makers have applied the principles of the tool and life cycle thinking coupled with systems theory to several key policies to create a resource efficient system.
 “China is the world’s second-largest economy and a key partner in the global supply chain.
 By adopting the principles of supply chain efficiency and sustainable growth and development they’re demonstrating vision and leadership.
 I’m really proud that my research has helped contribute to this journey,” says Lenny.